sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 recurrence: Once a month on Thursdays
 ticket-prices: £5 for members; £7 for non-members
 metaTitle: London Acting Group with Sedos
-metaDescription: The London Acting Group run by Sedos meets on the first Wednesday of every month.
+metaDescription: The London Acting Group run by Sedos meets once a month on Thursdays.
 Find out how to sign up
 ---
 ![](/assets/acting-group-may-2024.jpg)